Global brands that invest in international SEO keyword research gain a major competitive advantage in reaching new markets.

 Quick example: Is your Spanish-speaking audience searching for “ordenador” or “computadora” when they’re searching for a computer?

-“I’ve been working in SEO in Spanish only in Spain, so I’ve been targeting only Spain.
+“I’ve been working in Spanish SEO only in Spain, so I’ve been targeting only Spain.
 For example, when we are working in e-commerce, we do get a lot of traffic from Latin America.
 But that traffic doesn’t convert.
 So the question that I often get is, ‘Why do we have so much traffic and yet we don’t have many conversions?’
 If I was to optimize something in Spanish, I would probably target Latin America because I feel like there is a whole new world to explore.”

 – Filipa Serra Gaspar, Spanish SEO Specialist